zxc479773533/LetMeSeeSee/README.md

 We recommend that you use the `CMAKE` tool of `3.10` or higher and `gcc` of version 7.0 and above to get a better use of the build experience.
 This does not mean that the tool cannot be used in an environment that does not meet the version requirements, but a low-level compilation tool may cause some unexpected errors in some environments.

+**The latest version can be compiled in gcc 4.8.5 environment with some warnings, but it does not affect the use.**

 #### Clinet

 We recommend to install the `Java 8` environment.
 Higher versions require manual installation of the `Javafx` package.